-It seems like everyone in the recruiting world hates their ATS.
+It seems like everyone in the recruiting world hates ATS systems.
 Whether you have a real clunker like Taleo that candidates can barely apply into, or are looking at buying your first ATS, you’re probably asking what the benefits are of getting a new recruiting system.

 The main issue here is that many talent acquisition teams think they will solve their core recruiting problems by getting new software.
 That is simply not the case.
 In fact, a supercharged modern ATS can be a huge detriment to your hiring if you’re not ready for it.